ioi-2017/tps/docs/README.md

 ## grader/

-This folder contains the program that have the main routine, which will be compiled with a solution or contestant's source code and call its functions.
-It contains one folder for each programming language (cpp/pas/java), which contains a specific grader for that language.
-The `cpp` folder usually contains a `.h` interface file that is included in grader (and possibly in contestant's program).
+This directory contains the program that have the main routine, which will be compiled with a solution or contestant's source code and call its functions.
+It contains one directory for each programming language (cpp/pas/java), which contains a specific grader for that language.
+The `cpp` directory usually contains a `.h` interface file that is included in grader (and possibly in contestant's program).
 It contains the graders that are used by the judging system.
 The public grader, which is given to the contestants during the contest, can be the same as this graders, or can be automatically created from the grader by removing the secret parts, which are bounded between `// BEGIN SECRET` and `// END SECRET` lines, or can be prepared separately.

 ## checker/